roytang/blog/content/replies/2016/03/d0ydmpy/index.md

 - SketchDaily
 ---

-I have no idea how to make it look like Kevin Spacey: http://i.imgur.com/eVQNxYb.jpg\n\nI think it's the eyes.
+I have no idea how to make it look like Kevin Spacey: http://i.imgur.com/eVQNxYb.jpg

+I think it's the eyes.
 Eyes are tough.